Do you want to learn how to paint with gouache?

 Things To Consider And Avoid With Gouache

 One of the major issues people have with gouache is it’s ‘patchiness’.
 This is something I have certainly encountered whilst trying to learn this painting medium.
 In contrast, acrylic doesn’t seem to lead to these results (probably because it’s plastic based).
-If you’re encountering this common problem with gouache, load your paintbrushes with a good amount of paint, with a tad of water.
-As the paintbrush is loaded with enough paint, it shouldn’t deliver ‘patchy’ results.
+To solve this problem, load your paintbrushes with a good amount of paint, with a tad of water.
+Gouache doesn’t deliver ‘patchy’ results from using thick paint.

 Remember that gouache is an opaque watercolour, so if you apply too much water to your mixes, it can result in this ‘patchy’ effect.
 Think of it like this: get out of the middle zone.
-Your paintbrushes aren’t watery enough for it to be treated like a watercolour painting, and you’re not treating it like an acrylic / oil painting because it’s not loaded with enough paint on your brush – you’re in the middle zone (so get out quick)!
+Your paintbrushes aren’t watery enough like a watercolour medium, and you’re not treating it like an acrylic / oil painting.
+This is because it’s not loaded with enough paint on your brush – you’re in the middle zone (so get out quick)!
 This is definitely one to practise and experiment with.

 Other common issues with gouache and things to avoid: